Why purchase an annuity?

 We’ve partnered with Retirement Line, the UK’s largest annuity broker, to help you find the best annuity rates on the market.
 They offer no-obligation guidance and quotes tailored to your financial circumstances and goals for retirement.
 We’ll get a small commission if you choose to buy an annuity with Retirement Line.

-You can speak to a Wesleyan Financial Services Consultant for advice on annuities as an option for your pension.
+You can speak to a Specialist Financial Adviser from Wesleyan Financial Services for advice on annuities as an option for your pension.
 We can help you decide how much of your pension pot you wish to use to buy an annuity and set how long you receive an income for.

 Whether your pension pot is your sole funding for retirement, or you have savings or investments to boost your income, we can help you find peace of mind for your later years.